Best University Logos and Learning Stories, Meaning & Design Insights

 3) Ensuring Scalability for Digital and Print

-Here we go, best university logos must live everywhere.
+Here we go, the best university logos must live everywhere.
 From signage on a façade to a favicon in a browser tab.
 So clarity is non-negotiable.

-• Design in vector format to keep edges crisp at any size
+• Design in vector format to keep edges crisp at any size.

 • Avoid fine filigree that melts when tiny.